yuzhou2/swagger-doclet/README.md

 	<tr><td>-fieldDescriptionTags</td><td>This adds additional tags to the list of javadoc tags used for setting the description of model field/methods.
 The default list contains description, comment, return.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

+	<tr><td>-fieldFormatTags</td><td>This adds additional tags to the list of javadoc tags used for setting the format of a model field.
+The default list contains format.
+NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 	<tr><td>-fieldMinTags</td><td>This adds additional tags to the list of javadoc tags used for setting the min value of a model field.
 The default list contains min, minimum.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 	<tr><td>-fieldMaxTags</td><td>This adds additional tags to the list of javadoc tags used for setting the max value of a model field.
 The default list contains max, maximum.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>